kallegrens/immich-migrator/README.md

 This CLI tool downloads albums 📥, preserves EXIF metadata 📝, and uploads to your new server 📤 — all with **interactive selection 🎯, progress tracking 📊, and state persistence 💾** for reliable migrations.

-> [!IMPORTANT]
-> This tool requires Python 3.11+ and uses the official Immich CLI for uploads to ensure maximum compatibility.

 ---

 ## 📦 Installation